Home

 - When the program is done, run the following plotting command:

-Part III: Analyzing the output
+Part II: Analyzing the output

 You should now have the following files in the directory containing the program:We will go through each of these in order.